EGYPTAIR – A brutally honest review!

-- The airline does not provide a seat-belt for the baby on lap.
-(I was shocked when they told me that their aircrafts do not have seat-belts for babies)
+- The airline does not provide a seatbelt for the baby on the lap.
+(I was shocked when they told me that their aircraft do not have seat-belts for babies)

-- All the aircrafts have a good stock of baby food.
+- All the aircraft have a good stock of baby food.
 Ask for it and follow up till you get it.

 - Great food

 - Fantastic legroom